carlqt/toyrobo-ruby/README.md

 Then run `rake build && rake install` to build and install.

-Another approach is this repository contains the .exe file that you can run without installing.
-Simply run `./bin/toyrobo-carl` for the same effect.

 Run `rake spec` to run tests
 ## Usage

-Run `toyrobo-carl` to see the CLI help and to run, provide a input file using the `-f` option. e.g.
+Run `toyrobo-carl` to see the CLI help.
+To run, provide an input file using the `-f` option. e.g.

 `toyrobo-carl -f spec/fixtures/runner/input1.txt`

 Example inputs can be found on `spec/fixtures/runner` directory

+Another approach, this repository contains an exe file that you can run without installing.
+Simply run `./bin/toyrobo-carl` for the same effect.

 ## Improvements
 The input right now requires a filename and it's not able to pipe inputs from stdin.